isa-group/project-template-nodejs/README.md

 For use this task you have to open `Edit environment variables` window.
 Select `environment variables` and create two new variables for your account:

--GITHUB_ACCESS_TOKEN: Your GitHub access token (can be found in github.com at Settings>Developer Settings>Personal access tokens)
+- GITHUB_ACCESS_TOKEN: Your GitHub access token (can be found in github.com at Settings>Developer Settings>Personal access tokens)
--GITHUB_USERNAME: Your GitHub username.
+- GITHUB_USERNAME: Your GitHub username.

 You should restart your computer after saving them.